The Center provides many opportunities to graduate students, from

 with research interests in our core research areas.

-The Center hosts a graduate student retreat attended by faculty
+The Center hosts an annual graduate student retreat attended by

-and students engaged in poverty research from a variety of
+faculty and students engaged in poverty research from a variety

-disciplines.
-Faculty provide advice and workshops on grad school
+of disciplines.
+Faculty provide advice and workshops on grad

 presentations on their dissertation work to a crowd of